repairvision/repairvision.github.io/_pages/configuration/index.md

 `(!)` In order for ReVision to discover your edit rules, the constraint plug-in must be registered in the Eclipse instance in which you running the ReVision repair tool.
 If you are in the workspace in which you developed your edit rules, you have to run a second Eclipse instance with that edit rule plug-in registered and loaded, e.g., from the `plugin.xml -> Overview (Tab) -> Testing (Section) -> Launch an Eclipse application`.

-`(!)` To avoid nesting multiple Eclipse workspace instances (`meta-model development -> constraint development -> edit rule development`), you can import (`File -> Import -> Existing Projects into Workspace`) the edit rules plug-in into your primary development workspace.
+`(!)` To avoid nesting multiple Eclipse workspace instances (`meta-model development -> constraint development -> edit rule development -> ReVision workspace`), you can import (`File -> Import -> Existing Projects into Workspace`) the edit rules plug-in into your primary development workspace.
 You can link the project instead of copying it.
+Than start a second Eclipse instance from the primary workspace.
+If you make changes to the configuration you may have to reload the second instance.
+(Basically, edit rules will be dynamically reloaded, change to constraints are not.)

 `(!)` For production, plug-ins can be deployed as drop-ins (`File -> Export -> Plug-in Development -> Deployable plug-ins and fragments -> Destination: <the dropins folder of the Eclipse installation>`) or as part of an Eclipse update site.